willzywiec/dissertation/README.md

 # Dissertation

-This repository contains slightly modified copies of several R scripts I wrote between 2017 and 2021, which appear in my dissertation **Analysis of Process Criticality Accident Risk Using a Metamodel-Driven Bayesian Network**.
+This repository contains slightly modified copies of several R scripts I wrote between 2017 and 2021, which appear in my dissertation.
 This is a long term work-in-progress, which morphed into a CRAN package (https://www.github.com/willzywiec/criticality).

 These scripts build a deep neural network metamodel of Monte Carlo radiation transport simulations, which are used to estimate process criticality accident risk (P(keff) >= 1 🤯).
 The default configuration of these scripts generate approximately 85 GB of data, which are saved to the **test** folder.
 The hardware and software I used are provided below.